History of Sony: As an innovator

 Walkman, the first stereo cassette player, was launched in 1979.
 The year 1981 is considered as a starting point of the Digital Revolution with Sony launching the world's first Compact Disc player, the Sony CDP-101, with a Compact Disc (CD) itself, a new data storage format Sony and Philips co-developed.
 In that year, a 3.5-inch floppy disk structure was introduced by Sony and it soon became the de facto standard.

 Sony is also the company that produced the first color video camera using a CCD, the XC-1.
 The Sony Mavica, released in 1981, is a prototype of the world's first commercial electronic still camera.

 Sony played a significant role in the tech industry in the second half of the 20th century alongside Hewlett-Packard and IBM.
 Steve Jobs, fascinated by the company's innovative products, culture and work environment, was a big fan of Sony and regarded the company being in a league of their own, apart from the other comparable competitors.

-In 1991, Sony released the first commercial lithium-ion battery jointly with Asahi Kasei and had been the leader in the rechargeable battery industry until a massive defective battery scandal occurred in 2006.
+In 1991, Sony released the first c ommercial lithium-ion battery jointly with Asahi Kasei and had been the leader in the rechargeable battery industry until a massive defective battery scandal occurred in 2006.

 Sony introduced Memory Stick, a flash memory storage format, in 1998, a year earlier than the announcement of SD card.
 The Sony's format is considered as a yet another failed standard from the company.
 The list of Sony's unsuccessful attempts to make their proprietary formats universally adopted includes Betamax, MiniDisc or the well-known abbreviated term, the MD, and Universal Media Disc.

 In June 2006, Sony released the Blu-ray Disc format, a High-definition Optical disc format developed by the company in association with the Blu-ray Disc Association, in which Sony is a member of, alongside Philips, Panasonic and LG Electronics.

+Entry into computer games

+In 1983, Sony Corporation begin selling the Hit Bit product for the MSX, which included a line of computers, and also published video games for the system, and its first entry into game publishing, but it sold well in Japan, South America, Spain (through Sony Spain) and Europe, but never released for North America.

+The company's genesis into video game publishing were a predecessor to the later Sony Music Entertainment Japan (formerly CBS Sony Group) that later turned out Famicom games, which was later evolved into Sony Computer Entertainment (now Sony Interactive Entertainment), and CSG Imagesoft, which turned into Sony Electronic Publishing with Sony Imagesoft as one of the labels in 1991, and later evolved into Sony Computer Entertainment America and Sony Computer Entertainment Europe (now part of Sony Interactive Entertainment).